Guy IncognitoEpisode: Season 6's "Fear of Flying"

 Who is he... really? principal Seymour Skinner

-"The principal and the Pauper" is one of the most discussed and debated episodes in "Simpsons" history, cited by critics as one of the first visible signs of the show's creative decline, which most agree occurred some time around the 9th to 10th seasons.
+"The principal and the Pauper" is one of the most discussed and debated episodes in Simpsons history, cited by critics as one of the first visible signs of the show's creative decline, which most agree occurred some time around the 9th and 10th seasons.

 (If the basic story sounds familiar, that's either because it's based on a real case from 16th Century France or because it's also how Dick Whitman became Don Draper on "Mad Men.")

 The jig is up for Tamzarian when the real Seymour Skinner (voiced by Martin Sheen) returns to town and tries to re-enter his life.
 The episode ends with everything being set right, of course, and also with a clever, self-aware nod to the fact that the discovery of Tamzarian's real identity won't come up in future episodes.
 (Judge Snyder decrees that no one ever mention the events of the episode ever again.)

 In the world of "The Simpsons," audiences accept that Bart, Lisa, and Maggie have remained the same age for decades, and that a relatively small town contains every single type of building, institution, and attraction known to man.
 But for some reason, fans have always had a hard time with this particular reset.
 Maybe it's the fact that Tamzarian is living with a woman he's pretending is his mother but who actually didn't meet him until she was an old lady...
 That's just kind of unsettling, reset schtick or no.

 [BONUS TRIVIA: Writer Ken Keeler got the name "Armin Tamzarian" from an insurance claims adjuster who helped him following a car accident.
 He didn't bother to tell the guy he was using his name in a "Simpsons" episode.]

 Who is he... really?
 Krusty the Clown